 2020 may have been an especially tough year for members of our local communities, but that hasn’t jeopardized the kindness and empathy people have shown others.
 In the most bleak periods of time, we still have each other to rely on, and this act is a clear demonstration of that said altruism.

-Hannah Niederriter is a student at Cranberry High School and a member of Cranberry Chronicles, the school’s journalism/publications group.
+Hannah Niederriter is a student at Cranberry High School and a member of Cranberry Chronicles, the school’s journalism/publications class.